 It becomes clear that a change of mindset is one of the first things that need to happen.
-Good news is that some shifting points are already evident.
+The good news is that some shifting points are already evident.
 However, as Matt Ghinn explains, we have only scratched the surface:

 So things like BIM, the collaboration model, I think there’s a lot of talk about it.
 When you scratch the surface, it’s not quite as embedded and understood as people would like to think.
 We are still at that seed stage where there’s a lot of people understanding they need to do something.
 But in terms of really understanding why the need to do it, I think we’ve still a long way to go.”